Crack the Skye: Accolades

 Crack the Skye was named amongst the most well received albums of 2009 by numerous music publications.
 Classic Rock magazine placed it a No. 3 of its Top Albums of 2009, while Kerrang! place it at No. 4 in its Top Albums of 2009.
 Time magazine placed "Crack the Skye" at No. 3 on its Top 10 Albums of 2009 list, and Rock Sound named it their Album of the Year for 2009.
 In addition, Spin magazine listed it as the 17th best album of the year.
 Rhapsody called it the 7th best album of 2009.
 The album was also voted the No. 1 Album of 2009 by Metal Hammer's critics and contributors.
 In 2014, TeamRock put Crack the Skye at No. 57 on their Top 100 Greatest Prog Albums of All Time list, commenting: "Mastodon's 2009 album has the blood and thunder from previous releases, but takes everything to a new musical level.
 A restive and sophisticated piece of work from the prog heavyweights".

 The album was honored with a 2009 Metal Storm Award for Best Alternative Metal Album.
+It also won the 2009 Danish Metal Award for Best International Metal Album.